erfan-mehraban/tpch-spark/README.md

 where `[num1]` and `[num2]` is the number of the query to run e.g 0, 1, 2, ..., 22 (query from `[num1]` to `[num2]` will be executed)
 and `[format]` must be one of `parquet` or `orc` and MASTER specifies the spark-mode e.g local, yarn, standalone etc...

+dstat reports will be saved in a file which you cam edit deatils in `TpchQuery.executeQueries` function.

+Also elepased time reports will be saved in `TIMES.txt` file in pwd.